 Through years of daily work and such practices as neurofeedback, Brain State Technologies’ brain optimization, hyperbaric oxygen therapy, acupuncture, voice therapy, music therapy, cranial sacral massage, hypercapnia, visualization, meditation, cross lateral movement, bikram yoga, cardiovascular exercise, cognitive behavioral therapy, and more, I made a remarkable recovery.
 Although I still talk funny and have some slight manual dexterity issues, I’m better than ever, even with these.

-The brain injury forced me to make radical changes in my lifestyle and mindset that I had needed to make long before.
+The brain injury forced me to make radical changes in my lifestyle and mindset that I’d needed to make long before.
 Better late than never!
-Because underlying belief systems and the perceptual foundation upon which I’d built my reality withered away along with brain cells, I got to start with a clean slate, so to speak.
+Because the underlying belief systems and the perceptual foundation upon which I’d built my reality withered away along with brain cells, I got to start with a clean slate, so to speak.

 By consciously working with and altering my thoughts, behaviors, and emotions, I transformed my world which, in turn, changed my physical brain and its default mode of operation.
 Today, I live a brain healthy lifestyle incorporating mental health practices daily to maintain the balance and happiness I’ve found.

 Our brains are neuroplastic, meaning that their structure and function are literally, physically shaped by that which we do repeatedly in our lives – behaviors, emotions, and even thoughts.
 This works both for you and against you.
 We have much more power to recover from a brain injury, improve our brain’s functioning, recover from depression, and create our own happiness and reality with the gray matter between our ears than ever thought.